Shonky94/snap-ai/README.md

 ## License

-© 2025 StoryAI Spark.
+© 2025 SnapAI.
 All rights reserved.